 Because the StarSQL configuration involves the desktop, the network, and the host, several individuals may be involved with setting up the StarSQL environment.
 In a large organization, this might include a database and/or network administrator, systems programmer, and applications developer.

 System Requirements

-The StarSQL 32-bit ODBC driver is supported on all Windows platforms, including:
+The StarSQL 32-bit ODBC driver is supported on the following 32-bit Windows platforms: